Founded in 2009, Purpose New York serves as our headquarters.

 Outside of work, Hogan can be spotted anywhere from Brooklyn’s hottest brunch spots, to the national parks of the American Southwest, while always making time in between for a good old fashioned game night.

-As a Project Manager at Purpose, Jade coordinates project processes and operations to facilitate the team’s delivery of impactful work and campaigns.
+As a Senior Project Manager at Purpose, Jade coordinates project processes and operations to facilitate the team’s delivery of impactful work and campaigns.
 She leverages her background in brand development to be a creative thought partner in problem-solving and storytelling.
 At Purpose, she has worked with non-profit and foundation clients including The Oak Foundation, Human Rights Watch, and Vermont PBS.

 Jade comes to Purpose with a range of project experience supporting clients such as Walmart, U.S. Chamber of Commerce Foundation, Colgate, and early stage startups to create and grow innovative brands in sustainability, telehealth, consumer packaged goods, and B2B categories.